HWZhou99/STAFormer/README.md

 ```
 5. Use ```dataset mars``` when running the training code.

-Other related datasets used in this project can be downloaded from the following links:
+Other Video-perosn-ReID datasets used in this project can be downloaded from the following links:

 · [iLIDS-VID](https://www.eecs.qmul.ac.uk/~sgg/papers/WangEtAl_ECCV14.pdf)